spierala/mini-rx-store/projects/mini-rx-store/README.md

 **MiniRx Store** provides Reactive State Management for Javascript Applications.

-**Attention**: MiniRx is currently in public beta.
+**Attention**: MiniRx is currently in beta phase.
 The API might still change.

 If you have a bug or an idea, feel free to open an issue on GitHub.

+## Redux
 MiniRx uses the Redux Pattern to make state management easy and predictable.
 The Redux Pattern is based on this 3 key principles:
 * Single source of truth (the store)
-* State is read-only and only changed by dispatching actions
+* State is read-only and is only changed by dispatching actions
 * Changes are made using pure functions called reducers

 ## Features